anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 This example demonstrates the negotiation of the "application/rdap+json" media type as defined in [@!RFC7480] using an RDAP "/help" query.
-This example also demonstrates the negotiation in which a client does not support the "exts_list" parameter, but a server does support the "exts_list" parameter.
+This example also demonstrates the negotiation in which a client does not support the exts extension, but a server does support the "exts" extension.

 Client Request: